mykle1/MMM-EventHorizon/README.md

 For going out of his way and making some nice additions to the module,

 Even if he made it work ONLY for Berlin Germany!
 I kid you not! :-)

+## Comment by @spitzlberger on this "special thanks"
+That's not correct.
+I inserted a parameter for the time zone that did not exist before.
+This allowed the users of the module to set the time zones (and much more about other parameters) without adjusting the code.

+However it is correct, that I then set the time zone parameter to Berlin by default.

+But the "inventor of the time zone parameter" is also entitled to that, right? :-)